 Brianna L. Lennon was elected as Boone County Clerk in November 2018 and sworn into office on December 31st, 2018.
 Brianna is a graduate of Truman State University and holds a Master’s in Public Policy and a law degree, both from the University of Missouri.
 Prior to her election as Boone County Clerk, Brianna served as an Assistant Attorney General in the Consumer Protection Division of the Missouri Attorney General’s Office before joining the Missouri Secretary of State’s Office under former Secretary Jason Kander.
 As the Deputy Director of Elections and first coordinator of the Election Integrity Unit in the Secretary of State’s Office, she worked closely with local election authorities across the state to ensure that elections were simple, secure, and accessible for voters.
 Brianna lives in Columbia with her husband, Scott, and two children, Ryan, and Isabel.

 Sherry Poland was appointed Director of the Hamilton County Board of Elections in June of 2014.
-In this role, Ms. Poland is responsible for the day to day operations and administration of all local, state, and federal elections that occur in Hamilton County, along with the day-to-day operations of the board.
+In this role, she is responsible for administering all local, state, and federal elections that occur in Hamilton County, along with the day-to-day operations of the board.
 Ms. Poland began her career with the Board of Elections in March of 2004.
 Prior to becoming Director, she served as the Board’s Operations Administrator, where she was responsible for all aspects of the vote counting process.
-Ms. Poland has administered over 55 elections, including 5 presidential elections.
+She has administered over 55 elections, including 5 presidential elections.
 During Ms. Poland’s tenure, the Hamilton County Board of Elections has been recognized for innovation, efficiency, and transparency in elections.

 Director of Elections, Oakland County, Michigan

 Joe Rozell is the Director of Elections for Oakland County, Michigan.
 Since 2007, he’s directed elections in Michigan’s second largest county of 1.1 million registered voters.